 • full website design and development

 This phase of understanding the target audience actually took the majority of the time of the project.
 This is a good thing because getting to know your audience is something very valuable especially in the startup stages of a business.The ideal customer that wants to do a personal development coaching would be the individual freelancer or employee.
 This is different for other types of coaching discoveryourflow offers.
 For example: the ideal customer of a happiness-at-work-coaching would probably not be an individual but a team within an organisation.
 So how do you create a consistent brand identity with a website for multiple audiences?

-My dad’s favourite colour is purple, or as he likes to call it ‘purper’.
-Since he’s the one and only man working at the company, this project is all about him.
-He told me that he was in possession of one report that matches colours with your personality that he liked to stick with.
+This client's favourite colour is purple, or as they like tocall it ‘purper’.
+They told me that they were in possession of one report that matches colours with your personality that they like to stick with.
 The colours represent words like inspiration (turquoise), entrepreneurship (purper), influential manner (‘ocher yellow’) and a visionary (indigo / blue).
 Did you notice the slight difference between the left and right block of colours?
 We slightly tweaked them for a fresher and brighter look (for the web).

 In the end we created a palette based on the four main colours and a 20% transparent version of it.
 During the process of combining colours, we figured that some colours really don’t match when used in a combination, so we set up rules about which colour can, but more importantly cannot, be combined.
 For example, all 20% colours cannot be used in combination with each other and yellow text is not allowed to go on a white background (less contrast, less visible).